LF-VIO: A Visual-Inertial-Odometry Framework for Large Field-of-View Cameras with Negative Plane: Experiments

 \subsection{Comparison with the State-of-the-Art}

-With the data captured by the motion capture system as the ground truth, we provide the accuracy of our LF-VIO on the PALVIO benchmark, compared with state-of-the-art visual-inertial-odometry methods SVO2.0~\cite{forster2014svo} and VINS-Mono~\cite{qin2018vins}, in Table~\ref{tab:b_lfvio_vio}, where the processing are conducted on a laptop with an R7-5800H processor.
-We use Relative Pose Error in translation (RPEt), Relative Pose Error in rotation (RPEr), and Absolute Translation Error (ATE) as the evaluation metrics for assessing the VIO's performances.
+With the data captured by the motion capture system as the ground truth, we provide the accuracy of our LF-VIO on the PALVIO benchmark, compared with state-of-the-art visual-inertial-odometry methods SVO2.0~\cite{forster2014svo} and VINS-Mono~\cite{qin2018vins}, in Table~\ref{tab:b_lfvio_vio}, where the processing are conducted on a laptop with an R7-5800H processor. {For fair comparisons, we use the camera model from Scaramuzza \textit{et al.} in both SVO2.0 and VINS-Mono.
+We also report the results of LF-VIO using only information from the positive plane ($40^{\circ}{\sim}90^{\circ}$).} We use Relative Pose Error in translation (RPEt), Relative Pose Error in rotation (RPEr), and Absolute Trajectory Error (ATE) as the evaluation metrics for assessing the VIO's performances.

-It can seen that our method reaches the best precision in RPEt and ATE on most sequences, confirming the superiority of the proposal for VIO with large-FoV panoramic cameras.
-LF-VIO clearly stands out among the compared methods and yields accurate performances in almost all sequences, while the other two cannot always produce robust pose estimation.
+It can seen that our method reaches the best precision in RPEt and ATE on most sequences, confirming the superiority of the proposal for VIO with large-FoV panoramic cameras. {Using information from both positive- and negative plane improves the performance of LF-VIO.} LF-VIO clearly stands out among the compared methods and yields accurate performances in almost all sequences, while the other two cannot always produce robust pose estimation.
 Further, we choose ID01, ID06, and ID10, as three typical and representative datasets for analysis in Fig.~\ref{fig:lfvio-vins-svo}.
-In ID01 and ID10, the maximum Z-axis angular velocity reaches to $2.1$ and $2.3$ rad, and the images begin to become blurry.
+In ID01 and ID10, the maximum Z-axis angular velocity reaches to $2.1$ and $2.3$ rad/s, and the images begin to become blurry.
 Thus, the accuracy of all the algorithms are less satisfactory.
 However, our method shows the relatively high accuracy in RPEt, RPEr, and ATE.
 In ID06, the maximum Z-axis angular velocity only reaches $1.5$ rad and the ATE of all the compared algorithms are rather low.
 Moreover, in ID10, SVO2.0 has a poor performance under high angular velocity, due to unstable feature points and scale estimation in the back-end, but our system still maintains robust.
 Generally, our method has a higher accuracy and robustness in situations which have relatively fast rotation and it also has a good performance in low-rotation scenarios.
 In summary, our approach is verified to be suitable for wide-FoV panoramic cameras.